kovidgoyal/calibre/manual/viewer.rst

 Read aloud
 ------------

 The viewer can read book text aloud.
-To use it you can simply click th :guilabel:`Read aloud` button in the viewer controls to start reading book text aloud.
+To use it you can simply click the :guilabel:`Read aloud` button in the viewer controls to start reading book text aloud.
 The word being currently read is highlighted.
+Speech is synthesized from the text using your operating system services for text-to-speech.

-You can also read aloud highlighted passages by adding the read aloud button to the selection bar in the viewer preferences under :guilabel:`Selection behavior`.
+You can also read aloud highlighted passages by adding the :guilabel:`Read aloud` button to the selection bar in the viewer preferences under :guilabel:`Selection behavior`.

+.. note:: On Linux, :guilabel:`Read aloud` requires `Speech Dispatcher
+   <https://freebsoft.org/speechd>`_ to be installed and working.

 Customizing the look and feel of your reading experience